Astronomers have used the observations made on a dead star to confirm Einstein's theory of general relativity once again.

 “PSR J1906+0746 is a unique laboratory in which we can simultaneously constrain the radio pulsar emission physics and test Einstein’s general theory of relativity,” said Gregory Desvignes from the Max Planck Institute for Radio Astronomy (MPIfR) in Bonn, the first author of the study.

 "Binary pulsars are affected by general relativity (GR), causing the spin axis of each pulsar to precess," stated the researcher's paper.
-Because the pulsar wobbles on its axis, it should be simple to detect changes in its pulse profile.
+Because it wobbles on its axis, it should be simple to detect changes in its pulse profile.

 When PSR J1906+0746 was first discovered in 2004, it was found to have two distinct polarised, emissions per rotation.
 However, the archival data collected by the Parkes Observatory radio telescope showed just one beam.